leonlinsx/minimal-mistakes/_posts/2020-12-02-angel-kelly.md

 [Michael Mauboussin and Ed Thorp elaborate on the attractive features of the Kelly system:](http://www.capatcolumbia.com/MM%20LMCM%20reports/Size%20Matters.pdf "Michael")

 1. The chance of ruin is “small.”
-Because the Kelly system is based on proportional bets, losing all of your capital is theoretically impossible, though there will still be large volatility
+Because the Kelly system is based on proportional bets, losing all of your capital is theoretically impossible, though there will still be volatility spikes
 2. The Kelly system is highly likely to grow a bankroll faster than other systems
 3. You tend to reach a specified level of winnings in the least average time